Space station: Occupation

 Space stations have harboured so far the only long-duration direct human presence in space.
-After the first station, Salyut 1 (1971), and its tragic Soyuz 11 crew, space stations have been operated consecutively since Skylab (1973–1974), having allowed a progression of long-duration direct human presence in space.
+After the first station, Salyut 1 (1971), and its Soyuz 11 crew, space stations have been operated consecutively since Skylab (occupied 1973–1974), having allowed a progression of long-duration direct human presence in space.
 Long-duration resident crews have been joined by visiting crews since 1977 (Salyut 6), and stations have been occupied by consecutive crews since 1987 with the Salyut successor Mir.
 Uninterrupted occupation of stations has been achieved since the operational transition from the Mir to the ISS, with its first occupation in 2000.
 The ISS has hosted the highest number of people in orbit at the same time, reaching 13 for the first time during the eleven day docking of STS-127 in 2009.

 The duration record for a single spaceflight is 437.75 days, set by Valeri Polyakov aboard Mir from 1994 to 1995.
 As of 2021, four cosmonauts have completed single missions of over a year, all aboard Mir.